-Disclosure Quantity Units
+Disclosure Units

 No. of substantiated complaints on product or service health and safety #

 No. of complaints addressed #

-Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies
+^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach The Company has not encountered health and safety issues from customers given the services provided consist of software development and other IT solutions.
 It has implemented the necessary health and safety What are the Risk/s Identified? measures during the pandemic through WFH arrangements and protocols for those employees who No identifiable risks in relation to this topic. were required to report personally in the office.
-What are the Opportunity/ies Identified? ,, ore required to report personally in the critical No identifiable opportunities in relation to this topic.
+What are the Opportunity/ies Identified?
+No identifiable opportunities in relation to this topic.